NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Never Tire.md

 * * *
 **Trigger** You would gain the [[Conditions/Fatigued|Fatigued]] condition.

-**Requirements** You are [[Conditions/Observed|Observed]] by at least three creatures who aren't foes.
+**Requirements** You are [[Conditions/Observed|Observed]] by at least three creatures who aren't enemies.

 * * *

-As long as you have an audience, you can continue to perform.
-Indeed, you must-you have an obligation to your fans!

-You delay the effects of the fatigued condition for 1 minute or until you are no longer observed by the required creatures, whichever comes first.
+As long as you have an audience, you can continue to perform even when you are on the brink of collapse.
+Indeed, you must—you have an obligation to your fans!
+You delay the effects of the [[Conditions/Fatigued|Fatigued]] condition for 1 minute or until you are no longer observed by at least three creatures who aren't enemies, whichever comes first.
 If the fatigued condition has a duration, the duration begins to elapse only after the delay.
 You can't further delay or prevent the fatigued condition after this ability ends.

-*Source: Pathfinder Advanced Player's Guide*
+*Source: Pathfinder Player Core 2*
-*OGL*
+*ORC*